 Despite the eternal presence of Jack O’Neill, Pleasure Point has changed plenty during its early days.
 Once a ragtag neighborhood of drifters and surfers, Pleasure Point is now Live Oak’s most affluent address, where ocean view homes sell for the mid-millions and the last of the remaining beach shacks command almost seven figures.

 Further inland, Live Oak is even more eclectic than it is on the coast.
 Orderly post-war neighborhoods adjoin rustic, rural ones; gleaming new condos share space with the last of the 2-acre lots sold 100 years ago to would-be chicken ranchers as “kit houses.”
-East of Highway 1, most homes date only to Live Oaks period of 1960s and 70s growth, but mixed in among them are a few surviving mountain cabins and a growing number of impressive newer abodes built to escape the buzz of the city.
+East of Highway 1, most homes date only to Live Oaks period of the 1960s and 70s growth, but mixed in among them are a few surviving mountain cabins and a growing number of impressive newer abodes built to escape the buzz of the city.

 Despite, or perhaps because of, Live Oak’s eclecticism, the community’s varied population seems to have no problem finding common interests.
-Many locals, possibly inspired by Live Oak’s agricultural roots and the still-functioning Live Oak Grange Hall, spend their spare time gardening, growing organic food or purchasing their eats at the year-round Live Oak Farmer’s Market.
+Many locals, possibly inspired by Live Oak’s agricultural roots and the still-functioning Live Oak Grange Hall, spend their spare time gardening, growing organic food, or purchasing their eats at the year-round Live Oak Farmer’s Market.
 Live Oak residents capitalize on their proximity to Santa Cruz and Capitola for nightlife and entertainment, but also enjoy their own small, surfer-friendly commercial center at 41st Avenue and Portola Drive in Pleasure Point.
-The Capitola Mall is also an easy drive, bike ride or stroll away.
+The Capitola Mall is also an easy drive, bike ride, or stroll away.

-The “Live Oak lifestyle,” if there could be such a thing in such a diverse place, revolves around making the most of the natural beauty of the region, connecting with neighbors, caring about local schools and protecting the laid-back nature of the community.
+The “Live Oak lifestyle,” if there could be such a thing in such a diverse place, revolves around making the most of the natural beauty of the region, connecting with neighbors, caring about local schools, and protecting the laid-back nature of the community.
 Everyone who lives in Live Oak, be they a grandfathered-in beach shack-dwelling surfer, a tycoon on Opal Cliffs, a suburbanite living inland, a secret chicken farmer or someone living in an aged mountain cabin surrounded by redwood trees far from the ocean, chose to live here instead of Santa Cruz or Capitola.
-Live Oak isn’t the hub of the Santa Cruz area, everyone’s favorite vacation spot or the “in” place for nightlife-loving Millennials.
+Live Oak isn’t the hub of the Santa Cruz area, everyone’s favorite vacation spot, or the “in” place for nightlife-loving Millennials.
 To the locals, it’s something more than that: Live Oak is home.

 - Diverse neighborhoods and price points